Your yard can look beautiful, and protect our water quality!

 If you must use fertilizer, choose a slow-release fertilizer, and be sure to not over use.
 Lightly, water in your fertilizer, to make sure it soaks in and doesn’t wash out with the next rain fall.
 If using pesticides and herbicides, remember these chemicals can alter the ecological balance of wetlands.
 For instance, certain pesticides eliminate important micro organisms that control algae growth.
 Choose carefully to ensure your products do not harm water quality and aquatic health.
 Keep all fertilizers, pesticides, and herbicides off paved surfaces and out of drainage paths.
 Use minimal amounts, do not apply before or during a rain event, and follow all label instructions.
 Reminder: Since January, 2005, use of phosphorus fertilizers is illegal in Minnesota.

 Use rain gardens, or naturalize areas in your yard.
 Keep a vegetative buffer at lake shores and streams to prevent land loss and sedimentation.
 Even on gentle slopes, water from rain and snow can remove large amounts of soil and carry it to wetlands, lakes, and streams.
 Native plants are a great way to stabilize soils and create beneficial impacts on our environment.

 Have a Sprinkling System?
 Spend Less Money on Watering!

 Reminder: City Ordinance regulates sprinkling system use to reduce water waste and strain on our stormwater system.
 Remember to not deliberately allow your sprinkling or irrigation system to run into streets or drains.
-Sprinkling system use is permitted May 1-August 31st, on odd/even days (dependent on if address is odd or even), and between the hours of noon and 6pm.
+Sprinkling system use is permitted May 1-August 31st, on odd/even days (dependent on if address is odd or even).
+Watering is prohibited between NOON and 6:00 PM.